Comprehensive Plan of Action Item #10

 Barnegat Bay's 75-square-mile, environmentally sensitive estuarine system consists of aquatic vegetation, shellfish beds, finfish habitats, waterfowl nesting grounds and spectacular vistas and provides open waters for recreational boaters and personal watercraft operators each summer.
 Certain activities by boaters and personal watercraft operators however, can harm the Bay by damaging submerged aquatic vegetation and disrupting wildlife and aquatic habitats.

-In early 2012 the 16 ecologically sensitive areas were designated online by using GIS software and a map for them was added to this website.
+In early 2012 sixteen ecologically sensitive areas were identified online by using GIS software and a map for them was added to this website.
 This same map became part of a poster and flyer that were developed for boaters that highlight these areas and showcase green boating practices that reduce the impact of boats and personal watercraft around these areas.
-These materials are still being distributed in a variety of ways through summer, 2012.

 To learn more about the 16 ecologically sensitive areas, go to Reduce Boating Impacts (pdf)